 The Group reviews the recoverability of its receivables, include trade and other receivables, contract assets and amount due from subsidiary companies at each reporting date to assess whether an impairment loss should be recognised.
 The impairment provisions for receivables are based on assumptions about risk of default and expected loss rates.
-The Group uses judgement in making these assumptions and selecting the inputs to the impairment calculation, based on the Group's past history, existing market conditions, including the effects of COVID-19 pandemic at the end of the reporting period.
+The Group uses judgement in making these assumptions and selecting the inputs to the impairment calculation, based on the Group's past history and existing market conditions at the end of the reporting period.